Custom Orthotics At Emkiro

 You can wear the custom-made inserts with athletic footwear, heels and dress shoes, diabetic shoes, and even for skates or golf shoes.

 Most insurance plans cover custom orthotics, so they can be a convenient and accessible treatment for your foot, leg, or back problems.
+Please note: Custom orthotics are not able to be direct billed to insurance.
+Receipts are provided to assist with reimbursement from your insurance provider if you have coverage.
+Please read the FAQ at the bottom of the page for more information.

 At your first visit to Emkiro’s clinic, our orthotics experts will ask several questions and evaluate your overall posture and foot biomechanics to understand your specific needs.